MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 [!INCLUDE[applies-to](../includes/applies-to.md)]

 A bot is an app that users interact with in a conversational way, using text, graphics (such as cards or images), or speech.
-Azure Bot Service (ABS) is a cloud platform.
+Azure Bot Service is a cloud platform.
 It hosts bots and makes them available to channels, such as Facebook or Slack.

 The Bot Framework Service, which is a component of the Azure Bot Service, sends information between the user's bot-connected app (such as Facebook or Slack and so on, which we call the *channel*) and the bot.
 Each channel may include additional information in the activities they send.
 Before creating bots, it is important to understand how a bot uses activity objects to communicate with its users.
 Let's first take a look at activities that are exchanged when we run a simple echo bot.